 Pulpotomy

 A pulpotomy removes the infected portion of the pulp while leaving the healthy part intact.
 Dentists often recommend this procedure for children with baby teeth.
-A pulpotomy may not be suitable for adult teeth or severely damaged teeth.
-This procedure is particularly useful for maintaining the health and function of baby teeth until they naturally fall out.
+A pulpotomy might not be the best for adult teeth or severely damaged teeth.
+This procedure is useful for keeping the health and function of baby teeth until they naturally fall out.

 During a pulpotomy, the dentist removes the infected pulp tissue from the crown of the tooth but leaves the pulp in the roots intact.
-The tooth is then sealed with a protective material to prevent further infection.
-For children, this method helps maintain proper spacing for permanent teeth and avoids the need for more complex dental work later.
+Then the dentist seals the tooth with a protective material to prevent further infection.
+This simple approach helps kids’ adult teeth come in straight, saving them from bigger dental problems down the road.

 Tooth Extraction